3 Unusual Hikes in Sonoma County

 At 254 square miles, the Laguna de Santa Rosa is the largest tributary in the Russian River, as well as Sonoma County's largest freshwater wetland complex.

-Consequently, it’s an important stopover destination for migrating birds and is home to a large number of bird, mammal, fish, and plant species.
-A hike here offers plenty of opportunity for wildlife viewing, as well as the rare wonder of being close to a thriving wetland filled with marshes, vernal pools riparian woodland, and other rich habitat.
+Consequently, it's an important stopover destination for migrating birds, and home to a large number of bird, mammal, fish, and plant species.
+A hike here offers plenty of opportunity for wildlife viewing, as well as the rare wonder of being close to a thriving wetland filled with marshes, vernal pools, riparian woodland, and other rich habitat.

-You can hike the 1.8-mile multi-use Laguna de Santa Rosa Trail (6303 Highway 12, Santa Rosa, 707-433-1625) or follow two miles of loop trails through the Laguna Wetlands Preserve in Sebastopol.
+You can hike the 1.8-mile multi-use Laguna de Santa Rosa Trail or follow two miles of loop trails through the Laguna Wetlands Preserve in Sebastopol.
 Kayakers can choose between three put-in spots, two in Santa Rosa and one in Forestville.
-Download the Laguna de Santa Rosa Trail Guide, the trail map, or the paddling brochure for more details.

 Written by Sonoma Insider Suzie Rodriguez.